Can I Make A Claim For Pain and Suffering?

 What type of injury do you have?

-The type of injury you have endured alongside the plan of treatment are two huge indicators that the insurance companies will evaluate when considering the amount of pain and suffering you are claiming.
+The type of injury you have endured alongside the plan of treatment is two huge indicators that the insurance companies will evaluate when considering the amount of pain and suffering you are claiming.
 In this article, we will address these issues and will touch on how the insurance adjuster sees your injuries when evaluating your pain and suffering.

 Every time you go to the doctor, they ask you to rate your pain on a level from 1-10.
-These pain reportings are a great way to establish pain and suffering.
+These pain reports are a great way to establish pain and suffering.
 Did you fracture a bone?
 If you broke a bone or other hard-tissue, it is much easier to relate a claim for pain and suffering.
-Conversely, enduring soft-tissue injuries is much more difficult to prove pain and suffering because the injuries are considered subjective.
+Conversely, enduring soft-tissue injuries are much more difficult to prove pain and suffering because the injuries are considered subjective.

 If you have been prescribed medication for pain, it may help to demonstrate to the insurance adjuster the severity of your injury.
 The stronger your medication, and the longer you are required to take it, the greater chance you have at being awarded for your pain and suffering.
 This is because insurance adjusters are always looking for signs that indicate you are in serious pain.

 Typically speaking, the longer your recovery period, the more likely you have actually endured pain and suffering.
 The most effective way of showing this to an adjuster is by showing them your medical records; however, you should speak with a lawyer prior to releasing these documents.

 It is important to remember that you must disclose your recovery progress to your doctor so they can notate your records accordingly.
 If you fail to show up to your regularly scheduled visits, or if you fail to express how recovery is going, it is likely that your doctors’ notes will not be favorable to your injury claim.
 Remember to stay on top of your treatment and maintain open lines of communication with your physician!